AlexRogalskiy/Architecture/Steps/Components/StepPackages.md

 ## Overview

-**Step Packages** are Octopus Server's extensibility model for creating new Steps - the things that do the work of deployment!
+**Step Packages** are Octopus Server's extensibility model for creating new Steps and Deployment Targets - the things that come together to do the work of deployment!

 A Step Package is a `zip` file.
-It contains all of the things Octopus Server needs to use the Step in a Deployment Process.
+It contains all of the things Octopus Server needs to use the Step in a Deployment Process, or Target in a Deployment.

-Step Packages are named in the format `Octopus.MyStepPackage.1.0.0.zip`, and are located under `%OctopusServerRoot%/bin/steps`
+Step Packages are named in the format `my-step-package.1.0.0.zip`, and are located under `%OctopusServerRoot%/bin/steps`

-Step packages have been designed to allow using different technologies to develop the Step Executor they contain.
+Step packages have been designed to allow using different technologies to develop the Executor they contain.
 Currently we support writing Step Packages in node, and will soon support writing them in dotnet.

 Node will be our default choice for developing Step Packages.